 Many busy dog owners though aren't happy with this easy peasy solution.
 They want their dogs to just not touch them.
 They want their shoes off limits.
 That's understandable.
-We lead busy lives and we forget things around.
-It's not easy to put shoes always away when we endure a tough day at work and all we dream of is taking our shoes off, relaxing and forgetting all about chores.
+We lead busy lives, and we forget things around.
+It's not easy to put shoes always away when we endure a tough day at work and all we dream of is taking our shoes off, relaxing, and forgetting all about chores.

 A Word About Deterrents

 It's tempting to tackle destructive behaviors in dogs by making the prohibited items or the prohibited activity less appealing.
-Many dog owners use taste deterrents like Bitter Apple Spray, to accomplish that.
+Many dog owners use taste deterrents like Bitter Apple Spray to accomplish that.

-The goal is to make shoes taste bad so that dog learns to leave them alone.
+The goal is to make shoes taste bad so that the dog learns to leave them alone.
 However, taste deterrents often fail in their goal and for a good reason: dogs have their bitter-detecting taste buds located at the rear part of their tongue.
-When dogs chew, the flavor may not register or the dog may care less.
+When dogs chew, the flavor may not register, or the dog may care less.
 Actually, anecdotal evidence from reports of dog owners seems to suggest that some dogs even appear to enjoy the taste.

 Another common method is to place the shoe on a low table and attach one shoelace to an empty soda can filled with coins.
 Once the pup grabs the shoe, he will drag the soda can on the ground too.
 While this booby-trap method may sound brilliant, this will only startle dogs.
-This is not an ideal approach especially in noise-sensitive dogs or dogs already anxious or stressed!
+This is not an ideal approach, especially in noise-sensitive dogs or dogs already anxious or stressed!
 It also fails to address what you want your dog to do rather than not do.